starspace1/starspace1.github.io/journal-week-4.md

 Most of last week was spent learning about TDD (Test Driven Development).
+I thought that the Roman Numerals converter was a great intro to TDD.
+I am also glad we got that assignment ahead of time so that I could get started on it.
+Same with tic-tac-toe, which was the next TDD assignemnt we had.

+Thing I learned since last writing:
 * TDD (red/green/refactor)
     * I really liked being forced to write some code using this method.
 I found that if I was very disciplined about the methodology, my final code product was different than it would have been had I just "gone for it" ... which is my usual style.
     * There were some times (for example, console I/O) where I felt like the TDD method wasn't particularly well-suited.